 A platform for digital-first collections, the series will include short stories as well as verse novels and novellas.

 The first publication in The Capsule Collections series is The Dead Aviatrix: Eight Short Stories by Carmel Bird.
-Forthcoming titles in the series will include those selected from submissions to The Carmel Bird Digital Literature Award.
+Forthcoming titles in the series will include those selected from submissions to The Carmel Bird Digital Literary Award.